-With direct access to trade in Brazilian Real the very same day, Moneycorp makes doing business in Brazil easier than ever before.
+With quick, direct access to trade in Brazilian Real, Moneycorp makes doing business in Brazil easier than ever before.

 The country continues to make valuable contributions to the world.
 A land of opportunity, it has a promising future that offers potential for growth to local and foreign businesses.

-Typically when sending funds here, there are several financial institutions involved in your transaction.
-But with Moneycorp Banco de Cambio's direct access to Brazilian real you can easily exchange currency and make smooth and seamless same day payments.
+When sending funds to Brazil, there are several financial institutions that are involved with the transaction.
+But with Moneycorp Banco de Cambio's direct access to Brazilian real (BRL), on the other hand, you can easily exchange currency and make smooth, seamless same-day payments.

 Guide to business in Brazil for foreigners

 Is Brazil a good country to do business in?

 Brazil is a fantastic place to do business.
 It is home to the biggest consumer market in Latin America, thanks to its fast-growing middle class and large population, and it has much to offer by way of its abundant agricultural, mineral and energy reserves.

 Brazil’s strategic geographic location gives it easy access to ten Latin American countries, and its membership of the Southern Common Market (MERCOSUR) bloc provides companies that have been incorporated in Brazil direct market access to other member states (Argentina, Paraguay and Uruguay).

 Many of the largest global automotive companies are present in Brazil, from BMW and General Motors to Mitsubishi and Volkswagen.
 In addition to automobile production, Brazil has been a major producer of textiles and clothing since the 1800s, and it is the only Latin American country listed among the top 15 global markets for fashion accessories.